TheLab-ms/website-makers/pages/legal/Bylaws.md

 ### 6.3 Elections

-Elections shall be held every year at the annual meeting of members on the first Tuesday of June.
+Elections shall be held every year at the annual meeting of members.
 A majority vote of Voting Members will determine the winner of each election.

 ### 6.4 Naming Rights